guettli/python-tips/README.md

 * `assert a == b` is far more easy to read and write than `self.assertEqual(a, b)`.
 * If your assertion fails, pytest will show you the values.
 Example: `assert a == b` fails.
 Then pytest will show you the value of `a` and `b`.
 * The fixture system is really great.
+This is much more flexible than `setUp()`.
+In the old unittest `setUp()` method you tend to create things you finally don't need for all tests.
+This makes the inner edit-test feedbackloop slower.
 * You can avoid TestCase classes.
 A simple method starting with `def test_...()` is enough.

 `pytest -k keyword` is very handy.
 Just a keyword (or some characters) which are part of the filename or test-function, and only the functions containing this string will get called.